Tlego-Koza/Pine-City-Zoo/README.md

-# 🦁 Pine City Zoo Website
+# Pine City Zoo

+## Description
-The Pine City Zoo website is a static website created to provide information about a zoo, its animals, attractions, and visitor locations.
+This is a simple and informative website for Pine City Zoo.
+The website allows users to explore information about zoo animals, attractions, and locations within the zoo.
+It is designed to be easy to navigate and visually engaging.
-The project demonstrates basic web development using HTML and CSS and is hosted using GitHub Pages.

----

-## 📌 Project Overview
+## Features

-This website includes multiple pages that allow users to explore:
-- Zoo animals
+- View different zoo animals
-- Places and attractions
+- Explore places and attractions in the zoo
-- A zoo map
+- Access a zoo map
-- General visitor information

-It is designed as a beginner web development project.

----
+- Clean and user-friendly layout

-## 🛠️ Technologies Used
+## Tools & Technologies

-- HTML5
+- HTML
-- CSS3
+- CSS
 - GitHub Pages

----
+## How to Use
+1. Open the website in a web browser.
+2. Navigate through the pages using the menu links.
+3. View animal information, places, and the zoo map.

-## 📂 Project Structure
+## Purpose of the Project
+This project was created to demonstrate basic web development skills using HTML and CSS, as well as to practice organizing website files and deploying a site using GitHub Pages.

+## Author
+Katlego Charmaine Koza